-- cancellation, suspension or rejection of personal assistance or a claim for personal assistance; or - . a reduction in rate of amount of personal assistance; or - . recovery of an overpayment of personal assistance.
+- . cancellation or suspension of personal assistance; or - . a reduction in rate of amount of personal assistance; or - . recovery of an overpayment of personal assistance.

 In the case of the tax agency clause 11(2) would impose an identical requirement where in similar circumstances the tax agency considers taking action to issue an assessment or amended assessment.